 Through the Waiver of Requirements Process, a student asks the college to remove a particular program requirement due to successful completion of other post-secondary courses, which overall, constitute equal content.
-A minimum of 90 credits is still required to complete a degree program.
+The minimum credit requirement is still required to complete a degree or certificate program.
 (NOTE: The waiver process would be used only if no other process would satisfy the student's needs.)